 Odessa - Sprague is a very small town located in the state of Washington.
 With a population of 3,226 people and just one neighborhood, Odessa - Sprague is the 180th largest community in Washington.
 Odessa - Sprague has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Odessa - Sprague is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Odessa - Sprague is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Odessa - Sprague is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Odessa - Sprague who work in management occupations (20.26%), office and administrative support (12.07%), and teaching (7.19%).

-Telecommuters are a relatively large percentage of the workforce: 19.22% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.22% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Odessa - Sprague are slightly better educated than the national average of 21.84% for all cities and towns, with 22.52% of adults in Odessa - Sprague having a bachelor's degree or advanced degree.
+The education level of Odessa - Sprague citizens is a little higher than the average for US cities and towns: 22.52% of adults in Odessa - Sprague have at least a bachelor's degree.

 The per capita income in Odessa - Sprague in 2022 was $36,031, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $144,124 for a family of four.
 However, Odessa - Sprague contains both very wealthy and poor people as well.